BrightCoders-Institute/BCDIC22-RN-proyecto-final-team1/instructions/instructions.md

     - The user will be able to see the reports he has made.
     - visualize all the information of the report made

 - Milestone 1.
-Configuración inicial del proyecto: Crear estructura base, directorios, agregar librerías...
+Initial project setup: Create base structure, directories, add libraries
 - Milestone 2.
-Título: Descripción
-- Milestone 2.
-Título: Descripción
+Create the login and register screens: Screens will be created in which the user will be able to register and log in.
+- Milestone 3. user screens: create the user screens on which they can interact
+- Milestone 4.
+Admin screens: create the administrator screen to display the information of the reports made by users

 ### [ 03 ] Requerimientos no funcionales